I have a problem. The problem is comic books.

 If you were a boy growing up in the early-mid 80s, chances are pretty good you were, at least for a short period of time, a fan of G.I.
 Joe; surely the greatest ever Cold War era metaphor unleashed upon Reagan’s America.
 Remember this was post Return of the Jedi; pre-teen boys were desperately looking for something to fill the void, and the Joes fit that bill.
 G.I.
 Joe was America’s highly trained special missions force, whose mission was to defeat Cobra – a ruthless terrorist organization determined to rule the world (like Russia, get it?).
 Of course they never defeated Cobra, because if they did you wouldn’t have the toy line, the cartoon, and the comic book series.
 The characters are going strong even now; after a ten year hiatus they were re-launched largely to cater to the now middle-aged fan-base that fell in love with the characters back in the 80s.
 For a really solid history of the 80s run, you’ll find it here.

 I was a fan of the toys first, then when the first G.I.
 Joe Miniseries aired in fall of 1983, I became a fan of that too.
 But I didn’t pick up my first G.I.
-Joe comic until I was visiting friends in Vancouver the following summer, all of whom had been collecting them for a while.
+Joe comic until I was visiting friends out west the following summer, all of whom had been collecting them for a while.
 Here were stories and situations I hadn’t been experienced to, and characters who existed only in the comics.
 I plunged on in, and discovered just what I had been missing.
 The books were different from the cartoon – though still kid friendly they were more “adult”; people actually died in them.
 They were also more grounded in reality than the cartoon.
 You can credit the series writer Larry Hama, an ex-Viet Nam vet who brought a sense of military realism to a comic book that ended up being better than a book based on a toy line had any right to be.
 In fact I’d rank the span of G.I.
 Joe #11 through #33 as some of the finest continuous comic book storytelling of the last 30 years.

 Despite the fact it was a book pretty much intended keep interest in the toy line active, Larry really brought his “A” game to storytelling.
 He made Snake-Eyes, arguably the most popular character on the entire series and toy line, a Viet Nam vet like him, and his writing introduced me to that war that was ending just as my life was beginning.
 Even in the face of adversity and Hasbro lobbing increasingly outlandish characters like Zartan, Dr. Mindbender and Serpentor into the fray, Larry ran with it; finding surprising depth in stock villainy and keeping the focus on the men and women in uniform who were the linchpin of the series.
 He was even forced to bring the Transformers into the story at one point late in the game, and he heroically did.

-So, we moved to Greensboro, North Carolina in the summer of 1985 (though I should point out this was not so I could find G.I.
+So, we moved to North Carolina in the summer of 1985 (though I should point out this was not so I could find G.I.
 Joe #2).
 On the plane ride down I had packed the entirety of my G.I.
 Joe comics into a briefcase my dad had given me (because we were staying in a hotel for a few weeks before we could move into our house – honest).
-And one of the first things I did on arriving in Greensboro was to flip through the Yellow pages and seek out the local comic book stores.
+And one of the first things I did on arriving was to flip through the Yellow pages and seek out the local comic book stores.

 There was one.
 It was downtown.
 I convinced my parents to take me there one afternoon.
 They did, and walking through the doors with twenty dollars in hand and ready to do some damage, I saw it, bagged and boarded behind the counter; I saw GI.
 Joe #2.
 My mind was blown.
 I had to know how much it was.